 Travel tips for friends arriving soon…

-2. One Florin equals 0.56 U.S. Dollar.
+2. One Florin equals 0.56 U.S. Dollars.
 You may want to use a conversion app on your phone if you are mathematically challenged because sometimes you will pay in one currency and receive change in another.
 You can also study ahead with this currency converter.

 3. Tip the teenagers who bag your groceries at the store.
 One to two Florins is customary.
 My friends tell me that I tip too much in restaurants.
 They say 10% is all I need to leave because it is not like America where the tip is basically the wage.
 Regardless of this advice, I always tip 20%.
 It is ingrained in me after working as a waitress throughout my entire time in college.

 4. You will pay twice the amount for American brands at the supermarket.
-Shop for Dutch brands instead: they are much cheaper.
+Shop for Dutch brands instead—they are much cheaper.
 Everything is lekker, only you won’t really know exactly what it is you are about to eat until you take a bite.
 Also, pack a collapsible cooler for the beach.
-You will pay a fortune for one here, or anything else made to save human beings time and bring convenience.
-I thought I might like to buy a toaster yesterday until I looked at the price – 84 Florins.
+You will pay a fortune for one here, or anything else made to save human beings time and bring about convenience.
+I thought I might like to buy a toaster yesterday until I looked at the price: 84 Florins.
 Now you can practice a bit with currency conversion to clearly see why I chose not to buy it.
 The toaster is a luxury I cannot afford.

 6. Pack over the counter drugs.
 I don’t take any prescription medications.
 I don’t even take over the counter medications.
 But I found myself in need of something to bring relief when I was sick the weekend before last.
 Regardless of its classification as OTC or RX, any pill you swallow can only be bought at the Botica, and the Botica has limited hours.
 Most importantly, the Botica is closed on Sundays.
 Plan ahead!

 7. Beer is sold in 8 oz bottles, which I was told at the Balashi Brewery has more to do with tradition than heat.
 The local beers are Balashi and Chill.
 Some other popular beers are Polar (Venezuela) and Amstel Bright.
-Don’t be alarmed when the kid bagging your groceries asks you if you want a bottle of beer opened on your way out the door.
+Don’t be alarmed when the 8-year old bagging your groceries asks you if you want the bottle of beer opened on your way out the door.
 He will most likely already be prying off the cap with a bottle opener in hand by the time you tell him that you do not need one for the road.